 Most of the current work on indirect impacts of biofuel production is focused on quantification of the problem, as discussed in chapter 2.
 While understanding the magnitude of the problem is clearly relevant, this should be complemented by an understanding of how biofuels can be produced without (or with a minimum risk of) indirect impacts.
 Relatively few concrete initiatives exist today that aim to mitigate the indirect impacts of biofuels.
 The initiatives that do exist and their main characteristics are analysed in this chapter.
 Before discussing the individual initiatives, section 3.1 first sets out a common framework for the analysis.
-Then, in section 3.2 a summary of the existing individual initiatives are analyzed in detail for a number of important characteristics.
+Then, in section 3.2 a summary of the existing individual initiatives and their characteristics is given.
+In sections 3.3 through 3.7 the individual initiatives are analyzed in detail for a number of important characteristics.